cosinusoidally/quake-nodejs/README.md

 ## Building

 To build you will need Emscripten 1.27.0 (other versions may work, but this is the version I tested).
+Yep, that's a very old version of Emscripten (from 2014, and I did this project in July 2017) but there is a good reason for this (short version of that story is so that you don't end up having to build LLVM/Clang from source if you are on Linux).
 This has been tested against node.js 4.8.3 (though other versions should work).
 Grab a copy of ``pak0.pak`` and put in inside a directory called ``id1`` in this directory.
 To build a fresh copy run ``./mk`` in this directory (make sure you run from this dir, the ``./mk`` script will probably badly misbehave if run  from somewhere else, you have been warned).
 The built copy should then be in ``build``

 ## Setting Up Emscripten